sap-tutorials/community/tutorials/community-2024/community-2024.md

 The next several steps will help you prepare and manage your blog posts on SAP Community, provide tips for better blogging, and teach you how to interact with readers.
 They cover our blogging guidelines, expectations, and processes related to blogging within the platform.

  **Please note:** If you were previously a blogger within the SAP Community and you are not able to submit blog posts today, you should be able to resolve this issue by completing this tutorial.
 If not, please contact <a href="mailto:community@sap.com">community@sap.com</a>.
+(Before contacting the SAP Community team, make sure you have completed all of the actions in this tutorial, particularly in Step 5.)

  ### Guidelines make everything better!